eneiand/eneiand.github.io/_posts/2015-01-06-building-apps-with-asp-mvc-4.md

   *  pre and post processing logic
   *  Caching, authorization etc.
   *  [Authorize] on action or controller -> user must be logged in
-  *  global filters can be run on app startup
+  *  global filters can be run on app startup, eg what to do when an error occurs
+  *  extend ActionFilterAttribute to make a custom Action Filter